togglebit/ArduinoDUE_OBD_FreeRunningCAN/readme.md

 - The underlying CAN library provided here "due_can.*" may not be the latest contributions from the DUE forum.
 - the OBD2 has only been tested on 11bit ID's with Toyota vehicle and 29bit with Honda vehicle
 - To create an OBD PID that does not yet exist see the relevant enums in the OBD2.h file.
-- Thanks to collin80 for developing the original due_can.* libraries and ivanseidel for developoing the DUETimer libraries
+- Thanks to collin80 for developing the original due_can.* libraries and ivanseidel for developing the DUETimer libraries
 - When in doubt, check your wiring and termination resistors ;)

 ### Hardware Information